 AML 4680r.
 Studies in Ethnic Literature (3).
 This course is an advanced study offering a survey of a particular ethnic literary tradition and adopting a cultural studies model.
 May be repeated up to a maximum of twenty-four semester hours.

 CRW 3110.
 Fiction Technique (3).
 This course is an analysis of and exercises in the elements of fiction: point of view, conflict, characterization, tone, and image.

 CRW 3311.
 Poetic Technique (3).
 This course is for aspiring poets and critics.
 The course studies the elements of poetry with some practice in writing poetry.

 CRW 3410.
 Dramatic Technique (3).
 This course is an introduction to playwriting, with emphasis on the relation of the written drama to production.
 Both published plays and student work are analyzed.

 CRW 4120r.
 Fiction Workshop (3).
 Prerequisite: CRW 3310.
 This course enables practice in short story, novella, or novel.
 Students are expected to work toward submission and publication of manuscripts.
-May be repeated to a maximum of six semester hours.
+May be repeated to a maximum of nine semester hours.

 CRW 4420r.
 Drama Workshop (3).
 Prerequisite: Instructor permission.
 This course allows students to write, revise, and prepare for submission a one to three-act play; playing time: not less than one hour.
 May be repeated to a maximum of twenty-four semester hours.